ITellU-Assignment/Frontend/README.md

 ````

 2. **Environment variables**
-   Create a file `.env.local` in the `frontend/` folder with the following content:
+   Create a file `.env` in the `frontend/` folder with the following content:

    ```env
    # API base URL